Click on a link to be taken to the entry below.

 Application to the Curry School

-Students who wish to apply for B/MT dual degree teacher education program in the Curry School of Education must submit the Curry Application.
+Students who wish to apply for B/MT dual degree teacher education program in the Curry School of Education and Human Development must submit the Curry Application.
 Students are encouraged to apply by February 1 of their second year of their enrollment.
 Students are technically enrolled in the school of their undergraduate major until their 5th year.

 Speech Communication Disorders